 So why KPI Ninja did substitute “zero adjustment” for the 7.5% adjustment indicated by their own risk measurement.
 Here’s a clue.

 Nextera’s cost reduction brag is pegged at 27%; when deducted from 27%, 7.5% gives a hefty haircut, likely hundreds of dollars, to Nextera’s $913 cost reduction claim.

 And being able to keep that trim to collar level would turn on the credibility of KPI Ninja’s own calculation of a 7.5% risk differential.
-But that effort, KPI Ninja first ever reported try at measuring risk, is not credible at all.
+But that effort, KPI Ninja’s first ever reported try at comparing risk between two populations, is not credible at all.

 There are substantial reasons to believe that KPI Ninja’s diagnosis-based risk measurements are skewed heavily in Nextera’s favor.